 About Lee Ann Hawkins

 Licensed Clinical Counselor Lee Ann Hawkins, RN, works with people on how to transform the quality of their relationships and lives.
-Lee Ann teaches the practice of heart-focused living through her work as a inspirational speaker and author.
+Lee Ann teaches the practice of heart-focused living through her work as a transformational coach, inspirational speaker and author.
 She is available to provide seminars and workshops on her books, relationships, managing stress, and living the life you love.
-She and her husband, Patrick, live in Chicago.